Boundaries Are in the Eye of the Beholder

 That, dear reader, is a very surprising thing.
 It’s like removing the familiar white cover (i.e. language) from your pillow to discover inside a frothing tangle of wriggling rainbow-flashing worms.
 “Have I really been sleeping on that all along?”

-We might call this the “miracle of stillness”, and it’s a topic for future essays. ■
+We might call this the “miracle of stillness”, and it’s a topic for the next essay. ■

 dark